cn-uofbasel/ccn-lite/doc/tutorial/tutorial.md

 ### 1. Producing Content

-`ccn-lite-mkC` creates a content object in a specified wireformat.
+`ccn-lite-mkC` creates an (unsigned) content object in a specified wireformat, subject to the maximum packet size of 4kB.
 CCN-Lite currently supports three wireformats.
 We use `ndn2013` in the following, `ccnb` and `ccnx2014` are also available.

 ```bash
 $CCNL_HOME/util/ccn-lite-mkC -s ndn2013 "/ndn/test/mycontent" > $CCNL_HOME/test/ndntlv/mycontent.ndntlv